grafana/grafana/docs/sources/enterprise/settings-updates.md

 ## Background job (high availability set-ups)

-Grafana Enterprise has a built-in scheduled background job that every minute looks into the database for settings updates.
-If so, it reloads the Grafana services affected by the detected changes.
+Grafana Enterprise has a built-in scheduled background job that looks into the database every minute for settings updates.
+If there are updates, it reloads the Grafana services affected by the detected changes.

-It is used as the synchronization mechanism in high availability set-ups.
-So, after you perform some changes through the HTTP API, then the other instances are synchronized through the database and the background job.
+The background job synchronizes settings between instances in high availability set-ups.
+So, after you perform some changes through the
+HTTP API, then the other instances are synchronized through the database and the background job.